the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 getConversationStarter();
 ~~~~~~~

 As a rule of thumb: Use function declarations whenever you can, because you will run into less bugs (due to their early instantiation).
 In addition, because functions are such a fundamental building block in JavaScript code, function declarations are more eye-catching and therefore more readable than their function expression counterparts.
 However, get used to both, function declaration and function expressions, because you will see both of them out there in the wild.
+Especially when it comes to callback functions, as we will learn later, you will more often see function expressions.

 ### Exercises: